maliciouuus/pixcorndoc/payment_api.rst

 Payment URL
 -----------

-The ``payment_url`` in the response is the PayGate.to checkout page URL.
+The ``payment_url`` in the response is the pixcorn.com checkout page URL.
 You must redirect your customer to this URL:

 .. code-block:: javascript